suyuying/suyuying.github.io/blog/IaC/ansible/2023-07-17-ansible-install-filebeat.md

 ---
-title: Install filebeat through filebeat
+title: Install filebeat through ansible
 description: To install Filebeat through Ansible, you can follow these steps,Set up your Ansible environment->Create an Ansible playbook->Define the inventory->Write the pllaybook tasks->Check the changes is proper or not ->Run the playbook.
 authors: suyuying
 tags: [Ansible, IaC]